-The intention of insulation, is to bring long-term savings and this saving comes from reducing energy used in the home.
-A simple energy audit makes a difference to how and where to insulate.
+Insulation intends to bring long-term savings, and this saving comes from reducing energy used in the home.
+A simple energy audit makes a difference in how and where to insulate.

-The professional audit will pay off, not only will it allow issues to be fixed or old, energy draining appliances to be replaced, it will provide the information needed to insulate and make the most significant savings optimally.
+The professional audit will pay off; not only will it allow issues to be fixed or old, energy-draining appliances to be replaced, but it will also provide the information needed to insulate and make the most significant savings optimally.

 With the right information at hand, the right decisions around insulation can be made.
-Your appliances will run more efficiently, your home will be more comfortable, and your energy bills will drop.
+As a result, your appliances will run more efficiently, your home will be more comfortable, and your energy bills will drop.

-Better insulation also means you are playing your part to help the environment, but you can go one step further.
+Better insulation also means you play your part to help the environment, but you can go one step further.

 Insulate And Go Greener With Eco-Friendly Roofing Insulation

-By using less energy in your insulated home, you are now environmentally more friendly, and there is a way to take this even further.
+Using less energy in your insulated home, you are now environmentally friendly, and there is a way to take this even further.

 There are now a variety of eco-friendly insulation products that use natural or recycled materials.
-Insulation products made from flax, hemp, cellulose, sheep’s wool and now recycled plastic bottles go a long way in protecting the planet.
+For example, insulation products made from flax, hemp, cellulose, sheep’s wool, and recycled plastic bottles go a long way in protecting the planet.

 ISOTHERM is one of the best examples of eco-friendly insulation made from recycled plastic bottles.
 ISOTHERM also promotes passive temperature control by insulating a wide variety of places in your home.